JSON Viewer

 and automation.

-Same JSON engine you click on, now in your terminal.
-Inspect huge JSON files, search by key, value, JSONPath, or type, and extract exact results — without dumping the whole document into your prompt, script, or CI log.
-Purpose-built for JSON, so scripts and agents can ask smaller, sharper questions.
+The same JSON engine you use is available to your agent in the terminal.
+Inspect huge JSON files, search by key, value, JSONPath, or type, and extract exact results without dumping the whole document into your prompt.
+Purpose-built for JSON, so agents use fewer tokens and run faster.

 • jb schema, jb paths, jb keys reveal structure without value bloat